top of page

 Pssst—check out our pet sitter business card templates that you can customize to your business!

-Have you claimed your Google My Business (now called Google Business Listing) and Yelp listings yet?
-Claiming these listings and adding relevant and updated information can 100% help with SEO!
+Have you claimed your Google Business Listing yet?
+Claiming all online directory listings and adding relevant and updated information can 100% help with SEO!
 In fact, Google really values what they call ‘off-page SEO’ as a way to measure whether your business is relevant and important, even outside of your own website’s SEO settings.

 When pets get adopted from shelters and rescues, a lot of times new pet owners are given resources on new pet ownership.
 Can you connect with a shelter or rescue in your community and ask to place your new client offers for newly adopted pets in their binder?
 This is a great way to help rescues and shelters, too!

-If you’re looking to partner with other pet businesses, I’ve got a post detailing how you can approach them.
+If you’re looking to partner with other pet businesses, read our blog on building pet business partnerships.
 You can partner with so many types of businesses in your community—from veterinarians to dog trainers, partnerships can be crucial for marketing your pet care business!

 Here are a couple of tips: